GodRishUniverse/CalgaryHacks2025/wildlife-dao-ai-server/README.md

 ## **🚀 Elevator Pitch**

-**WildlifeDAO** is a decentralized governance platform that empowers donors to directly influence  **wildlife conservation funding** .
-By leveraging  **blockchain transparency, quadratic voting, and decentralized decision-making** , WildlifeDAO ensures that every donor’s voice is heard while preventing governance manipulation by large token holders.
+**WildlifeDAO** is a decentralized governance platform that empowers donors to directly influence **wildlife conservation funding**.
+By leveraging **blockchain transparency via decentralized decision-making and AI-driven analysis**, WildlifeDAO ensures that every donor’s voice is heard while preventing governance manipulation by large token holders.

 ---